superseriousbusiness/gotosocial/CONTRIBUTING.md

 If there are no errors, great, you're good to go!

 To work with the stylesheet for templates, you need [Node.js](https://nodejs.org/en/download/), then run `yarn install` in `web/source/`.
 Recompiling the bundle.css is `node build.js` but can be automated with [nodemon](https://www.npmjs.com/package/nodemon) on file change: `nodemon -w style.css build.js`.

+### Golang forking quirks

+One of the quirks of Golang is that it relies on the source management path being the same as the one used within `go.mod` and in package imports within individual Go files.
+This makes working with forks a bit awkward.

+Let's say you fork GoToSocial to `github.com/yourgithubname/gotosocial`, and then clone that repository to `~/go/src/github.com/yourgithubname/gotosocial`.
+You will probably run into errors trying to run tests or build, so you might change your `go.mod` file so that the module is called `github.com/yourgithubname/gotosocial` instead of `github.com/superseriousbusiness/gotosocial`.
+But then this breaks all the imports within the project.
+Nightmare!
+So now you have to go through the source files and painstakingly replace `github.com/superseriousbusiness/gotosocial` with `github.com/yourgithubname/gotosocial`.
+This works OK, but when you decide to make a pull request against the original repo, all the changed paths are included!
+Argh!

+The correct solution to this is to fork, then clone the upstream repository, then set `origin` of the upstream repository to that of your fork.

+See [this blogpost](https://blog.sgmansfield.com/2016/06/working-with-forks-in-go/) for more details.

+In case this post disappears, here are the steps (slightly modified):

+>
+> Pull the original package from the canonical place with the standard go get command:
+>
+> `go get github.com/superseriousbusiness/gotosocial`
+>
+> Fork the repository on Github or set up whatever other remote git repo you will be using.
+In this case, I would go to Github and fork the repository.
+>
+> Navigate to the top level of the repository on your computer.
+Note that this might not be the specific package you’re using:
+>
+> `cd $GOPATH/src/github.com/superseriousbusiness/gotosocial`
+>
+> Rename the current origin remote to upstream:
+>
+> `git remote rename origin upstream`
+>
+> Add your fork as origin:
+>
+> `git remote add origin git@github.com/yourgithubname/gotosocial`
+>

 ## Setting up your test environment